Homeowners Insurance for Homes in Need of Repair

 Fair Access to Insurance Requirements (FAIR) Plan

-The FAIR Plan is a state-mandated program designed to provide insurance to properties that are considered high-risk and often rejected by standard insurers.
+The FAIR Plan is a state-mandated program designed to provide insurance to high-risk properties often rejected by standard insurers.

 For instance, if you live in a coastal area where homes are frequently denied coverage due to storm risk, you can obtain insurance through the FAIR Plan.
-It's most beneficial for homeowners who have been repeatedly turned down by traditional insurers due to the condition or location of their property.
+It's most beneficial for homeowners who've been repeatedly turned down by traditional insurers due to the condition or location of their property.

 Renovation Coverage